 Popular Skills for Exhibit Designer

-Survey results suggest that Exhibit Designers use a fairly large toolkit of professional skills.
-Most notably, skills in autodesk autocad, Adobe Photoshop, Computer Aided Design, and 3D Rendering are correlated to pay that is above average.
-Skills that pay less than market rate include Adobe Illustrator.
-The majority of those who know Adobe Photoshop also know Adobe Illustrator and Graphic Design.
-Those proficient in 3D Rendering are, more often than not, also skilled in Graphic Design and Adobe Illustrator.
+Exhibit Designers report using a diverse set of skills on the job.
+Most notably, skills in autodesk autocad, Computer Aided Design, Adobe Photoshop, and Graphic Design are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Adobe Illustrator.
+The majority of those who know 3D Rendering also know Graphic Design and Adobe Illustrator.
+It is often found that people who know Adobe Photoshop are also skilled in Adobe Illustrator and Graphic Design.

 Pay by Experience Level for Exhibit Designer